christianamenos/jsgame/README.md

 * [x] Check collisions with moving platforms.
 * [x] Check change level issue.
 * [x] Check player jumping when standing over a moving platform going down.
-* [ ] Player is not jumping on platform moving up
+* [x] The background keeps moving even when the game is paused.
-* [ ] When interacting with the server we are always substracting 3 sec tokens
+* [ ] Player is not jumping on platform moving up.
-* [ ] The background keeps moving even when the game is paused
+* [ ] When interacting with the server we are always substracting 3 sec tokens.
-* [ ] The player is not changing facing direction
+* [ ] The player is not changing facing direction.

 ### Nice to have